state-of/coin/CONTRIBUTING.md

 # Future
 Looking for a way to make snapshots of the data to allow moving forward/backward into time.
 Easy tool to create and edit a great chart, and output JSON.
-Optionally looking at changing .json to a .md format.
+Looking at changing .json to a .js format.